Cypress is a test runner built for the modern web. It has a lot of great features:

 By default, Cypress will run in headless mode.
 You will have the result of all the tests and errors (if any) in your terminal.
 Screenshots and videos will be accessible in

-nx e2e frontend-e2e --watch Cypress will start in the application mode.
+nx e2e frontend-e2e --watch Cypress will start in headed mode where you can see your application being tested.

 Running Cypress with